TeamApp-apk/TeamApp/README.md

 # TeamApp
-App which helps people in finding sport partners.
+An application that helps people find sports partners.